 Following Legend, Scott made a wry comment about not wanting to become the John Ford of the science-fiction film and departed genre filmmaking.
 His subsequent work has remained mostly undistinguished, including the likes of the thriller Someone is Watching Over Me (1987), the cop film Black Rain (1989), the feminist anthem Thelma and Louise (1991), the historical Christopher Columbus film 1492: Conquest of Paradise (1992), White Squall (1996), the emptily testostoronal G.I.
-Jane (1997), the overrated Gladiator (2000), which netted him a Best Director Oscar nomination, the disappointing Hannibal Lecter sequel Hannibal (2001), the war film Black Hawk Down (2001), Matchstick Men (2003), the historical Kingdom of Heaven (2005), the bland A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), the Alien prequel Prometheus (2012), The Counselor (2013), Exodus: Gods and Kings (2014) and The Martian (2015).
+Jane (1997), the overrated Gladiator (2000), which netted him a Best Director Oscar nomination, the disappointing Hannibal Lecter sequel Hannibal (2001), the war film Black Hawk Down (2001), Matchstick Men (2003), the historical Kingdom of Heaven (2005), the bland A Good Year (2006), American Gangster (2007), Body of Lies (2008), Robin Hood (2010), the Alien prequel Prometheus (2012), The Counselor (2013), Exodus: Gods and Kings (2014), The Martian (2015) and Alien: Covenant (2017).
 Throughout these, Scotts attention to visual detail is exceptional but often the larger picture in terms of story show him to be still a commercials director whose focus is the surface prettiness of the image.
 Scotts best post-genre work is the joyously liberating Thelma and Louise and the muchly underrated Cormac McCarthy script The Counselor.

 Legend was Ridley Scotts third foray into fantastic cinema.
 It features the same sumptuous texturing that one has come to expect from Scott, as well all the problems of his foregoing two genre films script difficulties, studio enforced reediting.
 Alas, Legend was not a success and is not a hugely well liked film.
 This reviewer begs consideration otherwise.
 No other filmmaker excepting perhaps Adrian Lyne of 9½ Weeks (1986) and Fatal Attraction (1987) fame ever pays as much detail to the minutiae of texture as Ridley Scott does.
 Legend is an extraordinary synthesis of production design, cinematography, editing and effects.
 There are landscapes that are so achingly beautiful one wishes they could freeze the (cinematic) frame to keep the clarity of the image forests designed and shot in autumnal chiaroscuros more flawless than nature ever made; frozen apocalyptic midnights that seem the perfect incarnation of a Gotterdammerung out of the Teutonic sagas; charmingly rustic Brothers Grimm forest cottages.
 There is one sequence in which the film achieves one of those rare moments of pure cinematic beauty it is the sequence that follows the fairy as she trails Mia Sara through a vast hall of shadowed pillars, closing in on her tail as the vast doors close in her face in a sudden clap of darkness; while on the other side, a mysterious high-collared black figure appears and sweeps her into its arms in a whirling, increasingly more frenetic and stylised dance, until she emerges startlingly transformed from her virginal white into a black dress and makeup; and Darknesss final emergence from a mirror for the first time, stunningly resplendent as a classical devil figure in scarlet skin and giant ebony horns rising to meet at the top of his head.
 It is a breathless moment and to me will always remain one of cinemas few opportunities to speak a unique poetry of pure visual beauty.